beeglebug/pixi-tiled/README.md

 Import [Tiled](http://www.mapeditor.org/) maps into pixi v3.

-Uses the new loader middleware to intercept Tiled json maps and parse them into renderable objects.
+A piece of loader middleware which parses Tiled json maps into renderable PIXI objects.

-The resulting Map object is an extension of PIXI.Container, with children representing each of the Tiled map layers.
+The resulting object is an extension of PIXI.Container, with children representing each of the Tiled map layers.

 ## installation